 As always, Alex Shrugged's opinions are his own.
 Other people's work are their own.
 I include them here for the sake of completeness and to provide a second method of access to the material for the TSP history segment.

-* The Large Hadron Collider Does NOT Destroy the World -- Contributed by Alex Shrugged
+* The 9/12 Project and the Tea Party Movement -- Contributed by Alex Shrugged

-* Kosovo declares independence -- Contributed by Southpaw Ben
+* H1N1 Pandemic -- Contributed by Southpaw Ben

-* The Subprime Mortgage Crisis Timeline -- Contributed by Alex Shrugged
+* None Dare Call It Terrorism: The Fort Hood Massacre -- Contributed by Alex Shrugged

 * Notable Births -- See below.